lucapug/mlops-zoomcamp/cohorts/2023/01-intro/docs/MLOps zoomcamp notes w1.md

 ![schema dev environment](.media/img_0.png)

 To have all development jobs in sync between local and cloud dev environments, I have created a centralized Github repo that is a fork of the DataTalkClub course repo.
-This fork allows me to update my fork from the source repo without pushing back my personal course activities.
+This allows me to update my fork from the source repo without pushing back my personal course activities.